aarboleda1/ayzenberg/README.md

 • Once you have Node installed

     - In your terminal run command
-        - $node ayzenbergCli.js
+        - $node directories.js
+        // AA: Do you need this "Command" argument?
+It's not specified in the prompt they gave you
         - There will be a "Command: " prompt in your terminal where you can start creating your filesytem simulator.

-###COMMANDS:
+### COMMANDS:

 ##### CREATE:
-    create - creates a new folder
+    Creates a new folder
     - Add additional arguments for folder name.
 Cannot have any special characters besides '/' for file path.
+        // AA: Try and remove the "Command" argument if possible
         - example: Command:create apple
                    Command:create apple/fuji
                    Command:create vegetable

 ##### MOVE:
-    move - moves folder to target folder
+    Moves folder to target folder
     - Add additional arguments for source folder and target folder.
     - In order to move a directory you will type 'move' + ' ' + filepath + ' ' + target filepath